 Dr. Shalaka Samant, PhD says...
 The information presented in the article below about pregnancy yeast infections and safe and natural ways to treat it is medically correct.

-Pregnancy yeast infections are one of the hardest of womens yeast infections to get rid of.
-There are also a few risks associated with childbirth and when trying to conceive that every one should be aware of.
+Pregnancy yeast infections are one of the hardest of women's yeast infections to get rid of because immune function typically drops to prevent it from attacking your baby.
+There are also a few risks associated with childbirth and when trying to conceive that everyone should be aware of.
 They should not be taken lightly for your baby's health, as well as your partners.

 Some doctors will say it is totally safe to try to conceive even if you have a vaginal yeast infection.
-This is absolutely crazy thinking, since you are risking the over all health of your partner.
+This is absolutely crazy thinking, since you are risking the overall health of your partner.
 During sex, the urethra of the male is susceptible to a male yeast infection.
 The yeast can enter his urethra and give him a male yeast infection and he can give it right back to you at a later time.
-Carefully consider this before you both make a commitment, please.
+Uncircumcised men are at a greater risk of skin yeast as well.

 If you have a pregnancy yeast infection during childbirth, it has been found that the yeast infection can be given to the infant through the mouth as it passes through the vaginal canal.
 The baby will usually develop thrush, an oral yeast infection.
 This will look like dried patches of milk but will not rub off easily and can be very painful for your baby.